 The blades also run at approx 20 degrees cooler than the earlier versions thanks to a reduced friction design.

-Not only does this ensure the blades don’t become too hot and burn the skin, the blades will also run longer between sharpening and eventual replacement.
+Not only does this ensure the blades don’t become too hot and burn the skin, but the blades will also run longer between sharpening and eventual replacement.

 The Oster 76 blades are not cheap, but then again they are guaranteed to last you a very long time and are an excellent investment for your Oster clipper.

 Ease of Use